csiddharth913-design/cstech/PROVIDER_SWAPS.md

 # Swapping Providers Later

 This app was built with Supabase (database) and Groq (AI).
-Neither is locked in — here's roughly what's involved if you want to change any of them, kept brief on purpose.
+Here's roughly what's involved if you want to change any of them, kept brief on purpose.

 ---